-Microloans are small, short-term loans with low interest rates that can serve as a lifeline for immigrants and refugees just getting started in a new country.
+Microloans are small, short-term loans with low interest rates that can serve as a lifeline for immigrants and refugees who are just starting out in a new country.
 In this blog post, Shawn McCarty, an Expert Ambassador and manager at Windmill Microlending, describes the benefits of microloans for Canadian newcomers.

 Although moving to Canada is a dream come true for many skilled immigrants and refugees, once they arrive some face a harsh reality when looking to find work in their profession.
 The time and money required to obtain Canadian credentials, licensing, or certification can make it difficult for them to continue working in the careers they had back home.

 Understanding this reality, Windmill Microlending, a registered Canadian charity that provides low-interest loans to skilled immigrants and refugees, has significantly increased the value of those loans.
 Since 2005, the maximum loan available from Windmill was $10,000 CAD.
 Now, the charity is increasing that amount to $15,000 CAD.

 The costs of licensing and reaccreditation are increasing each year.

 Newcomers need a great deal of support since many face Canadian licensing costs in the tens of thousands of dollars.

 Health care in particular is a field that imposes some of the higher costs for training, exams, and licensing.
 Internationally trained dentists, for example, might need anywhere from $40,000 to $100,000 CAD.
 Pharmacists and physicians can expect to pay between $20,000 and $35,000 CAD.

 Windmill Microlending is proud to increase its support for newcomers, since immigrants bring education, skills, and experience that could otherwise go to waste.
 The charity’s role is to help convert the experience and expertise of skilled immigrants and refugees into prosperity—for them, and for Canada.